sarog/lib_mysqludf_ta/README.md

 ## Linux:

-Linux requires the installation of libtool:
+Linux requires the installation of libtool, automake and autoconf:

-    sudo apt-get install libtool
+    sudo apt-get install libtool automake autoconf

 Once done, proceed with the compile and installation: